ai-cfia/ailab-datastore/nachet/doc/inference-feedback.md

 ## Contexte

-We have a process in place to requests our pipelines to perfom an inference on a picture in our blob storage and register the result in the database.
+We have a process in place to requests our pipelines to perfom an inference on a picture and register the result in the database.
 Therefore, we would need a process to register the user's feedback of said inference

 ## Prerequisites